Help us improve your experience.

 • update—You will only be prompted for missing values during setup.

-• ssh ip-address:port-number—Enables SSH.
-Enter the SSH IP address and port number.
-The IP address must be the IP address that you SSH to.
+• ssh ip-address:port-number—Enables SSH towards the control plane instance.
+Enter the SSH IP address and port number on which the control plane instance is listening for SSH (when enabled in the configuration).
 The IP address can also be a DNS name.

 dbng shell --context context-name [-p|--pipe] microservice-name